 Be sure to make sure the organization you go through will put all your donated funds toward that child’s adoption.

 4. Find a Potential Adoptive Family to Give a Grant

 Find the family and the agency they’re associated with.
 Contact the agency and have them administer the funds for the family’s use for when they are matched with their child.

-It is this author’s hope that adoption costs will someday decrease so more loving families can be created and more children can be rescued.
+This author hopes that adoption costs will someday decrease so more loving families can be created and more children can be rescued.